 Stakeholder interests are categorized into the following eight areas:

 1. Retailers and Distributors

 Terms of Reference and Standard Oversight

 Consistent standards that are both meaningful and achievable can transform supply chains.
-We have created the most trusted Standard for GMO avoidance through ongoing public comment periods that keep the Standard rigorous, current, and collaborative.
-The Standard is maintained by the Standards Committee and Board Standards Oversight Committee.
+We have created the most trusted Standard for GMO avoidance through ongoing public comment periods that keep the Standard rigorous, current and collaborative.
+The Standards Committee and Board Standard Oversight Committee maintain the Standard.

-Please review the Terms of Reference for more detailed information or refer to the Stakeholder Involvement section above for information on how to participate.
+Please review the Terms of Reference for more detailed information or refer to the Stakeholder Involvement section above for details on how to participate.